 Haiti can become self-sufficient, the people just have to start planting again.
 At one time Haiti exported coffee beans, rice, sugar, cacao beans, tobacco and corn.
 Today we import almost everything we exported years ago, why?
-Well, because of embargo, United State at one time did impose an embargo on Haiti which ended in 1962.
+Well, because of embargo, United States at one time did impose an embargo on Haiti just like they did on Cuba which ended in 1962.
 Now we have become so dependent on imported food that we've stopped our own plantation.

 - charitywatch.org - Beware of Inflated Charity Efficiency Claims!